 Venice!
-It’s a city with an aura of mystery and romance.
-The bridges crisscrossing the canals, the gondolas gliding silently over the water, and the exotic architecture all add up to a city unlike any other in the world.
+It’s a city of mystery and romance.
+The bridges crisscrossing the canals; the gondolas gliding silently over the water; the exotic architecture, all add up to a city unlike any other in the world.

 Being a curious sort, I wanted to dive a little deeper into the waters of Venice.
 To help me discover Venice and decipher its long history, I booked a walking tour with Context Travel, called Venice and the East.

 The three-hour tour focused on St. Mark’s Cathedral (Basilica San Marco) with a little time spent on Piazza San Marco and stops at Corte del Milion and the Rialto Bridge.

 I didn’t know it at the time of booking, but I couldn’t have chosen a better tour for learning about the history of Venice.
 Why?
 Because in my opinion (formed as a result of the tour), you can’t really understand Venice if you don’t know anything about Basilica San Marco.

 To understand Venice you must have knowledge of Basilica San Marco

 Our guide, Erika, explained how Venice developed and became one of the richest and most powerful cities in the world at that time.
 Located in a lagoon that opens into the Adriatic Sea, and with direct trade routes to China, Africa, Turkey, and Greece, Venice became an important maritime power.

 By the 11th century, Venice was a major player and the Byzantine government granted Venice the right to free trade throughout the empire, creating the opportunity for Venice to become very, very rich.